wesfly/bevy_fs/README.md

 - Left stick to steer
 - `RMB + drag` to orbit
 - `R` to reset camera
+- `PgUp` and `PgDown` to throttle up and down respectively

 #### If no gamepad connected

+> Doesn't work right now, I'll fix it

 - `WASD` to steer
 - `RMB + drag` to orbit